-Line 33.
 In column (a), enter the section 179 expense deduction you claimed when the property was placed in service.
 In column (b), enter the depreciation allowable on the property in prior tax years (include any section 179 expense deduction you claimed when the property was placed in service).

-Line 34.
 In column (a), enter the depreciation that would have been allowable on the section 179 amount from the year the property was placed in service through (and including) the current year.
 See Pub.
 946, How To Depreciate Property.

 In column (b), enter the depreciation that would have been allowable if the property had not been used more than 50% in a qualified business.
 Figure the depreciation from the year it was placed in service up to (but not including) the current year.
 See Pub.
 463 and Pub.
-946. Line 35.
+946.

 Subtract line 34 from line 33 and enter the recapture amount as "other income" on the same form or schedule on which you took the deduction.
 For example, if you took the deduction on Schedule C (Form 1040), report the recapture amount as other income on Schedule C (Form 1040).

-Note: If you filed Schedule C or F (Form 1040) and the property was used in both your trade or business and for the production of income, the portion attributable to your trade or business is subject to self-employment tax.
-Allocate the amount on line 35 before entering the recapture amount on the appropriate schedule.
+Note: If you filed Schedule C or F (Form 1040) and the property was used in both your trade or business and for the production of income, the portion of the recapture amount attributable to your trade or business is subject to self-employment tax.
+Allocate the amount on line 35 to the appropriate schedules.

-Be sure to increase the basis of the property by the recapture amount.
+Be sure to increase your basis in the property by the recapture amount.

 Paperwork Reduction Act Notice.

 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 You are required to give us the information.
 We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.